Morant's last-second layup gives Grizzlies 3-2 series lead

 AP Sports Writer

-MEMPHIS, Tenn.
-(AP) — Ja Morant scored on a layup with a second left, and the Memphis Grizzlies rallied from 11 points down in the fourth quarter to edge the Minnesota Timberwolves 111-109 on Tuesday night and grab a 3-2 lead in their first-round Western Conference series.
+Morant scored the last 13 points for Memphis, and his layup with a second left capped the Grizzlies’ big rally from 11 points down in the fourth quarter to edge the Minnesota Timberwolves 111-109 on Tuesday night and grab a 3-2 lead in their first-round Western Conference series.

-Morant, named the NBA’s most improved player on Monday, struggled mightily much of the game.
-But he turned it on in the fourth quarter, scoring 18 points — including 9 of 10 at the free-throw line.

-Morant came from the low post as the Grizzlies inbounded the ball with 3.7 seconds left and lost Anthony Edwards at the top of the key.
-That left him an open lane into the paint that he’s so rarely had in this series, beating Jarred Vanderbilt with his left hand on an underhanded layup.

 Morant finished with 30 and had 13 rebounds and nine assists.
 Desmond Bane added 25 points, and Brandon Clarke had 21 off the bench for Memphis, and Jaren Jackson Jr. added 12 before fouling out.